zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/reference/services/tfm_ps_integration_guide.rst

   service.
 This flag is ``OFF`` by default.
 The PS regression tests write/erase storage multiple time, so enabling this flag can increase the life of flash memory when testing.
+  If this flag is set to ``ON``, PS_RAM_FS_SIZE must also be provided.
+This specifies the size of the block of RAM to be used to simulate the flash.

   ..
 Note::
     If this flag is disabled when running the regression tests, then it is